ReubenBond/orleans/README.md

 ### Grain Versioning &amp; Heterogeneous Clusters

 Application code evolves over time and upgrading live, production systems in a manner which safely accounts for these changes can be challenging, particularly in stateful systems.
 Grain interfaces in Orleans can be optionally versioned.
 The cluster maintains a mapping of which grain implementations are available on which silos in the cluster and the versions of those implementations.
 This version information is used by the runtime in conjunction with placement strategies to make placement decisions when routing calls to grains.
 In addition to safe update of versioned grains, this also enables heterogeneous clusters, where different silos have different sets of grain implementations available.
-For more information, see the [Grain Versioning](https://dotnet.github.io/orleans/Documentation/deployment/grain_versioning/grain_versioning.html) documentation page.
+For more information, see the [Grain Versioning](https://dotnet.github.io/orleans/Documentation/deployment/grain_versioning/grain_versioning.html) documentation.

-### Elastic Scalability
+### Elastic Scalability &amp; Fault Tolerance

 Orleans is designed to scale elastically.
 When a silo joins a cluster it is able to accept new activations and when a silo leaves the cluster (either because of scale down or a machine failure) the grains which were activated on that silo will be re-activated on remaining silos as needed.
+An Orleans cluster can be scaled down to a single silo.
+The same properties which enable elastic scalability also enable fault tolerance: the cluster automatically detects and quickly recovers from failures.

 ### Run Anywhere